Members

 • Wealthsimple Investments Inc, Hanna Zaidi

-• Wells Fargo, Sarah Gainey
+• Wells Fargo, Rosalie Fink

 Eligibility requirements for Council membership and the yearly nomination process are set out in our General by-law and the Administration by-law respectively.